Old Temple Entrance

 The Vedanta Society of Northern California was founded by Swami Vivekananda (Swamiji) in 1900.
 Swamiji arrived at the San Francisco Ferry Building on February 22, 1900.
 He initially stayed at the Pine Street Home of Truth and gave his first San Francisco lecture the following day in Golden Gate Hall on “The Ideal of a Universal Religion.”

-His second lecture two days later on “Vedantism” was delivered to a crowd of two thousand people at the Oakland Unitarian Church.
+His second lecture two days later on “Vedantism” was delivered to a crowd of two thousand people at the First Unitarian Church of Oakland.
 During the three months he was in the Bay Area, he moved several times to different quarters in San Francisco and once to the Alameda Home of Truth.
 From whichever city he was living in, he frequently crossed San Francisco Bay to speak in the halls of downtown San Francisco, Oakland, or Alameda, giving about forty-five lectures that we know of.

 A group of students from both sides of the bay was so interested in Swamiji and Vedanta that they wanted to form an organization, which would continue to study Vedanta even after he left.
 So, on Saturday, April 14, 1900, after one of his evening lectures in the Red Men’s Building in San Francisco, the Vedanta Society was formed for the dual purpose, as the first minutes read, “of assisting Swami Vivekananda in his work in India and studying Vedanta Philosophy.”